ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 ## Jump

-Keybinding: `f`
+Keybinding: `s`
-Reason: f is also used for jumping in [Vimium](https://github.com/philc/vimium).
+Reason: This keybinding is also used in [vim-sneak](https://github.com/justinmk/vim-sneak) and [leap.nvim](https://github.com/ggandor/leap.nvim).
-Memory aid: f stands for jump, which roughly means jump
+Memory aid: s stands for spring or skip (over), which means jump

 This is my favorite movement, which is inspired by [Vim Easymotion](https://github.com/easymotion/vim-easymotion) and friends [^1].